My Jaw is On The Floor

 2020 — Vídeo 15´47”

-STRAY Voltage, KINGS Melbourne, CAVE curated by Nikolaos Akritidis, Fondations312 Brussels, —White, The Mud.
+Screened at: STRAY Voltage, KINGS Melbourne, CAVE curated by Nikolaos Akritidis, Fondations312 Brussels, —White, The Mud.
 Softest Sun Machine, solo show curated by Margot Cuevas, Racoon Barcelona, SCREEN, curated by Cristina Ramos, Art Viewer, Strange Strangers, Parsec, Bolonia 2021, Screening Room, Residency 11:11, Goldsmiths MFA Degree Show London

 blue fire